 For those who love peanut butter, what better idea than to pair it with chocolate in a fondue?
 To prevent separating, use a standard commercial peanut butter.
 Creamy is recommended for a smooth fondue coating.
 Even though there is salt in the peanut butter, a little extra is added to balance the sweetness of the chocolate.
 Because this fondue is a little thicker than some, sturdier dippers are a good idea: try chewy brownies cut into small squares, shortbread cookies, pretzel sticks, biscotti, banana chunks, apple wedges, and orange segments.–Peggy Fallon

-Peanut Butter Fondue with Chocolate Swirls Recipe
+Peanut Butter Chocolate Fondue

 - Quick Glance